 Unfortunately, the project did not go well.
 In fact, it kind of went sideways.

 I decided to email the individual and asked them to send me an invoice for the work they had done.
 I politely let them know that I didn’t think I would be using them for that type of work again – no hard feelings.
 About a month later, I received a reply from them.
-They emailed, apologized for what went wrong and told me they were not going to invoice me for the work they did.
-The value of the project was not huge in any case – it was less than $100.

 Later, I learned that this person quit their job to focus on their business full time.
 Knowing that this can make a huge difference in quality and timeliness of work, I wanted to try and help them out again.
-I referred a couple people that might be able to use their services in an area I am pretty sure they are quite skilled at.
+I referred a couple of people that might be able to use their services in an area I am pretty sure they are quite skilled at.

 They told the person I referred to them that I never paid them for the work they did.